 Does it hurt?

 You will have experience discomfort following your tummy tuck surgery, with manageable tender pain.
-Dr. Adams uses a small pain pump for all tummy-tuck procedures, which significantly decreases initial post-procedure pain.
+Dr. Adams injects a medication called Exparel during surgery.
+Exparel provides pain control the first few days after surgery when it is needed the most for all tummy-tuck procedures, which significantly decreases initial post-procedure pain.

 When you are discharged from the surgery center, you will be given prescriptions for additional pain and discomfort, as needed.